coma-toast/cloud-torrent-dler/README.md

 ## TO DO

-- Retry downloads if there is an API error.
-Currently, an error will not result in a download and instead will continue on, deleting the source file.
-This means you will have to manually re-add things to Seedr on occasion.
 - Better error handling in general.
 I always put this off even though I know better.
 - Refactor the download function - create a download queue that will be parsed through.
 This would allow and additional feature of auto-adding shows from ShowRSS directly to the correct folder.
 Currently, new episodes are added to Seedr, but you manually have to move them to the correct folder.
 Like an animal.